 Dr. Woodford was educated in St Thomas prior to attending the University of Western Ontario.
 Dr. Woodford graduated M.D. in 1913.
 An article that was published in the St Thomas Daily Times on the 9th of May, 1913 reported that Dr. Woodford’s marks had been exceptional and he had been awarded a diploma based on an appraisal of his marks by 3 examiners in his clinical studies.
-Dr. H. A. McCallum and Dr. J. A. MacGregor had each awarded Dr. Woodford 35 marks and a third examiner, Dr George Wilson had awarded Dr. Woodford 62 marks for his clinical studies.
+Dr. H. A. McCallum and Dr. J. A. MacGregor each awarded Dr. Woodford 35 marks and a third examiner, Dr George Wilson had awarded Dr. Woodford 62 marks for his clinical studies.
 The average of the 3 examiners marks would be 44, enough marks to graduate with honors.
-It was alleged that only 35 marks were awarded to Dr. Woodford.
-Legal action was brought up but eventually the matter was resolved, with Dr. Woodford receiving his deserved accreditation.
+It was alleged that only 35 marks were awarded to Dr. Woodford by Dr. Wilson.
+Legal action was brought forward but eventually the matter was resolved, with Dr. Woodford receiving his deserved accreditation.
 Dr. Woodford interned at St Joseph’s Hospital in London.

 Dr. and Mrs. Woodford moved to Hartford, Connecticut and according to the Hartford City Business Directory of 1928, Dr. Woodford’s medical office was located at 60 Arnoldale Road and the family resided at 55 Elm.
 Dr. Woodford was now working for the Connecticut General Life Insurance Company.

 *Dr. John Alexander MacGregor also appears on the Chatham-Kent Physician Tribute website.